 I eavesdropped on the aftermath of Ralph’s jokes, and these women were speaking very warmly and mirthfully about him to each other.
 Let’s give women some credit: they ARE actually strong enough to hang with the men–some salty ladies even surpass them in steely grit–and they likely don’t feel discriminated against by their coworkers as often as the media and various advocates would have us believe.
 I’ve known some tough ladies in my day.
 I’ve seen a few bumper stickers that gave a humorous warning, tagging the driver as an “evil war-bitch from hell.”
 I have some female friends that can dish the insults with the best of them.
 My best friend refers to hard-core, lunatic feminists as “Twat Nazis”–an apt monker she invented before evil chicks like this came on the scene.
 There are all kinds of women.
 I’m only arguing that the Ronda Rousey type of girl is less likely to feel threatened or claim sexual harassment spuriously than someone with a different–and much more liberal–upbringing.
 But this is tragic, because in many cases guys are not meaning to be offensive.
-Let’s replace that nano-thin knife of prejudice-divination with Hanlon’s Razor:
+Men socialize by insulting one another, but they don’t really mean it.
+Women socialize by complimenting one another… But they don’t really mean it, either!
+Misunderstandings are nearly inevitable.
+So let’s replace that nano-thin knife of prejudice-divination with Hanlon’s Razor:

 Never attribute to malice that which is adequately explained by stupidity.